How Much Does a Flat Roof Extension Cost?

 A: The amount of value that a flat roof extension will add to your home will depend on a combination of the size of the extension and the location of your home.

-As a rough guide, you can expect an extension to add around £2000 onto the value of your home for every square metre of additional space that is added.
+As a rough guide, an extension can add up to £2500 onto the value of your home for every square metre of additional space that is added.

-If you are located in London, you can expect the added value to be around £4000 per square metre.
+If you are located in London, the added value could be up to £4500 per square metre.
 In the majority of cases, the value that is added to your home will be much greater than the cost of the extension itself on a per square metre basis.

 Author: Kim J